What does "Refresh Your Browser" mean?

 Note for AOL users: If you are using AOL to surf the web, AOL can cache an old web page for approximately 24 hours in its proxy servers, even if you refresh the web page.
 For this reason alone, we do not advise using AOL to surf the web.

 How do I force my browser to reload an embedded PDF document.
 F5 doesn't seem to work.

 Click on the refresh button in Internet Explorer, or the reload button in Firefox.

 How do I manually delete the cache in Internet Explorer?

 If you are using Internet Explorer and you don't see the updates after refreshing, you may need to manually delete

 To do that, from the top tool bar in Internet Explorer click:

 - and in the "Temporary Internet Files" section of the dialogue box click "Delete Files".

 Should I use a second browser?

 Yes.
-It never hurts to have a second free browser like FireFox on your computer too — even if you use it just for testing purposes for new web pages.
-Download Firefox from mozilla.com.
+It never hurts to have a second free browser like Chrome or FireFox on your computer too — even if you use it just for testing purposes for new web pages.
+Download Chrome from Google or Download Firefox from mozilla.com.